sodabubblewine/sodabubblewine.github.io/README.md

 I can not be even remotely sure if my guess is right because there is a great deal of confusion in texts like Shoenfield's and EFT's over the boundary between logic and mathematics.
 The result is that Shoenfield and EFT make distinctions, as almost all mathematical logicians do, between syntactic methods and semantic methods which do not arise in Quine's work because, unlike them, he finds no firmer basis for speaking of such objects beyond what is provided by, e.g., the main method itself.

-Where I come in is in finding the harmony between Quine's definition of validity in terms of grammar and truth, which I generalize to validity in terms of grammar and denotation (true of) and his main method.
+Where I come in is in finding the harmony between Quine's definition of validity in terms of grammar and truth, which I generalize to validity in terms of grammar and denotation (true of), and his main method.
 More than that, I have narrowed down the home of this harmony in a pure predicate logic whose grammatical constructions are those of Quine's predicate functors (in Carnap's sense and not in the category theoretic sense).

 It is not clear to me that Quine's proof of completeness of the main method is directly translatable into the broken worlds of syntax and semantics.